MrFortez/Lynxmotion_Hexapod/README.md

 + Left stick: move selected leg horizontally.
 + Right stick: move selected leg vertically.
 + Options: change selected leg (the robot will chose the next leg through a predetermined pattern each time you press it)

+## Troubleshooting:
+The SSC-32 has an led that should be emitting solid green while the SSC-32 is powered. if the robot is limping and the light is flickering or off, then one of the power sources is likely drained.
+Charge the 6V battery or replace the 9V battery.